mithun12000/BigData/Medical-procedure-analysis/README.md

-#Analysis of Average cost of "Cardio Vascular Stress Test" Medical procedure in US
+#Analysis of average cost of "Cardio Vascular Stress Test" Medical procedure in US

 Description: The main purpose of this task is to find
 1. Average cost of "Cardio Vascular Stress Test" Medical Procedure based on Virginia Practitioner.